ioerror/highctidh/src/README.md

 Building on Solaris, CheriBSD, FreeBSD, NetBSD, and OpenBSD building is supported using the `gmake` command.
 GNU/Linux and MacOS are supported with the `make` command.

+MacOS 11, 12, 13, and 14 support is functional for building the C library.
+MacOS 14 support is functional for the Golang bindings with Golang 1.19, 1.20, 1.21.x, and 1.22.0.
+MacOS 14 supports the Python module with Python 3.9, 3.10, 3.11, and 3.12.

 Windows support is extremely experimental.
 The Python and Golang modules may not be functional on Windows.
 Building the main C library on Windows Server 2019 and Windows Server 2022 should be possible with `clang` as is demonstrated